 Ashton Flat Shoes

-After wearing them, and my assessment of the Jambu shoes review for my Ashton flat women’s shoes, they ended up being my favorite of all three.
-The memory foam + microfiber lining combination inside the shoes are like buttah!
+After wearing them, and my assessment of the Jambu shoe review for my Ashton flat women’s shoes, they ended up being my favorite of all three.
+The memory foam + microfiber lining combination inside the shoes is like buttah!
 They’re so comfy.